anuragsingh1987/staging/bash.md

 Bash is a specific type of shell, and shell scripting refers to the practice of writing scripts that run on a shell.
 So in a sense, **Bash is a subset of shell scripting.**

-The term "shell" refers to a command-line interface that allows users to interact with an operating system by running commands.
+Again , the term "shell" refers to a command-line interface that allows users to interact with an operating system by running commands.
 A shell can interpret and execute scripts written in a specific language, such as Bash, zsh, or csh.
 These scripts can be used to automate tasks, configure the operating system, or perform system maintenance.

 Bash is a popular shell that is widely used in Unix-based operating systems such as Linux and macOS.
 It is a powerful and versatile shell that supports many advanced features, such as variables, conditionals, loops, functions, and pipelines.
 Bash scripts can be used for a wide range of tasks, from simple file operations to complex system administration tasks.